Bottlenose Dolphin Research Institute: BDRI research projects

-The conservation status of these species in Abu-Dhabi waters is totally unknown, largely because of the lack of research on either species.
+The conservation status of these species in Abu-Dhabi waters is unknown, largely because of the lack of research on either species.
 The world conservation status of these species is Data Deficient, that is, there is insufficient information on which to make an assessment.
 This deficiency hampers conservation and management efforts and the ability to assess the impact of human activities on local populations of this species.

 BDRI researchers, in cooperation with the Environmental Agency of Abu Dhabi, participated in a research project in order to obtain accurate data on population estimate, distribution, potential threats and residence patterns of dolphin species observed in coastal waters of Abu-Dhabi (UAE) for the first time.
 The final purpose of this project is to inform and improve the design of conservation and management interventions towards these species in Abu-Dhabi waters.

 BDRI Environmental policy

 As a marine science research team, BDRI researchers have witnessed first hand the effects global warming and climate change have on the planet.
 Every year, new tropical species are catalogued in North Sardinia, having arrived from tropical waters as an effect of global warming, affecting entire ecosystems.
 BDRI researchers are committed to the implementation of proactive measures to help protect and sustain the local and global environment for future generations.
 The BDRI aims to achieve the objective of improved environmental performance through pollution prevention and continuous improvement.
 All BDRI members, workers and volunteers are expected to conduct their work in a manner compatible with the BDRI's Responsible Travel policy and objectives.